Search for missing hiker continues

-A 17th day of searching on Monday failed to turn up any sign of a Meadville man who fell into the Slippery Rock Creek on May 2 at McConnells Mill State Park.
+An 18th day of searching on Tuesday failed to turn up any sign of a Meadville man who fell into the Slippery Rock Creek on May 2 at McConnells Mill State Park.

 A park spokesman said the search would continue until dusk for 38-year-old Jeffrey Hanby II, who was hiking with his fiancee when he slipped into the water near the covered bridge around 2:30 p.m.
 May 2.